 Sophie received a Master in Biological Oceanography in 2003 (Universite Pierre & Marie Curie - Paris VI, France) and a PhD in Marine Biology in 2006 (University of Plymouth, UK).
-She did 2 years of post-doctoral work at Flinders University working on the ecology of the Coorong wetlands, focusing on the adaptation of diatoms to salinity fluctuations as well as the impact of drought conditions on plankton communities.
-She became Lecturer in 2008 and was the deputy node leader of SAIMOS (South Australian Node of IMOS (Integrated Marine Observing System)) for 2009-2015, leading biological surveys.
+She did 2 years of post-doctoral work at Flinders University working on the ecology of the Coorong wetlands, focusing on the impact of drought conditions on microbial and plankton communities and on the adaptation of plankton to salinity fluctuations.
+She took on a Lecturer position at Flinders University in 2008 and was since promoted to Senior Lecturer (2013) and to Associate Professor (2016).
+She was the deputy node leader of SA-IMOS (South Australian Node of IMOS (Integrated Marine Observing System)) for 2009-2015, leading the biological program of SA-IMOS.

 Her current research focuses on biofouling issues within desalination systems.
 She also works on the dynamic of plankton communities in various ecosystems.
 In particular, her work includes different aspects of the effect of environmental change (i.e. drought, acidification, eutrophication) on plankton biology and ecology, with a special focus on diatoms and copepods.

 ACSR-YSEP Fellowship 2015

 Visiting Research Fellowship (Tokyo University of Marine Science and Technology) 2007